galaxytiger/CIS-92/README.md

 Anthony Torres

-Course Description
+Course Description:
 Teaches how to deploy scalable infrastructure in the cloud, including how to build, test, and deploy Docker containers; Dockerize network services; and integrate containers with storage, databases, DNS, auto-scaling, and load balancers.
 Students will build fault-tolerant applications using a leading cloud provider (e.g. Amazon AWS, Microsoft Azure, or Google Cloud Platform).
 Prepares students for associate-level certifications such as AWS Certified Solutions Architect, AWS SysOps Administrator, and Microsoft Azure Administrator AZ-103.
 May be provided in a distance-learning format.

 Student Learner Outcomes
   1. Containerize and deploy an application in the cloud.